 Harriet has made presentations to groups of students and their parents, helping them to understand what options are available.
 She has privately counseled students both nationally and internationally on their portfolios and has helped with essay preparation and the audition/application process.
 Her students currently attend a variety of schools including Brown, Carnegie Mellon, NYU, Boston Conservatory, MICA, Pratt, University of Michigan, RISD, UCLA, USC, Chapman and LMU.

-Harriet is a member of NACAC, The National Association for College Admission Counseling and WACAC, The Western Association for College Admission Counseling and maintains active involvement in the area of visual and performing arts programs.
+Harriet is a member of NACAC, The National Association for College Admission Counseling, HECA, the Higher Education Consultants Association and WACAC, The Western Association for College Admission Counseling and maintains active involvement in the area of visual and performing arts programs.

 Caillie’s favorite part of the application process is helping students in the visual and performing arts translate their work into writing.
 Her first experience with this process came when she was a film student herself in a media art program during high school, and only grew as she took on both design and writing positions during college.
 She was a lead designer in the Sustainability Office of UC Santa Cruz, and then a staff writer at two different publications while she finished her degree.
 Immediately after graduation she took on a research assistant position at Stanford University with a musicology professor studying audiovisual aesthetics.

 All of these experiences prepared her to join Creative Kid College Coach in the spring of 2016 as an essay consultant.
 Her extensive experience with visual art, writing and editing lent to her innate ability to guide students through the process of writing personal essays as well as artist statements.
 Under Harriet’s expert guidance, she quickly expanded to working with students on program selection and portfolio curation.
 Now she excels at working with students to marry any medium they flourish in with an accurate written portrayal of their skills and abilities, using her insight and guidance to help students use all parts of their application to express their unique creative passions.